greg-js/arch-wiki-md-repo/wiki/_content/english/Xinitrc.md

 **Note:**

-*   You can replace the `-eq 1` comparison with one like `-le 3` (for vt1 to vt3) if you want to use graphical logins on more than one VT.
+*   You can replace the `-eq 1` comparison with one like `-le 3` (for vt1 to vt3) if you want to use graphical logins on more than one virtual terminal.
-*   X must always be run on the same tty where the login occurred, to preserve the logind session.
-This is handled by the default `/etc/X11/xinit/xserverrc`.
-*   `xinit` may be faster than `startx`, but needs additional parameter such as `-nolisten tcp`.
 *   If you would like to remain logged in when the X session ends, remove `exec`.

 See also [Fish#Start X at login](/index.php/Fish#Start_X_at_login "Fish") and [Systemd/User#Automatic login into Xorg without display manager](/index.php/Systemd/User#Automatic_login_into_Xorg_without_display_manager "Systemd/User").